 Ontario Provincial Nominee Programs

 The Ontario Immigrant Nominee Program (OINP) invites prospective immigrants with relevant skills and experience to apply for permanent residency with the province.
-The province is accepting application under the below immigration categories:
+The province is accepting applications under the below immigration categories:

 - Human Capital Priorities Stream (Express Entry)